jank324/lynx/docs/index.rst

 Getting Started
 ---------------

-These pages explain how to get started with *Cheetah*.
+These pages explain how to get started with *Lynx*.

 .. toctree::
     :maxdepth: 1